Find detailed information here

 For instance, Brakes and Flaps can be assigned to the same channel.

-However, this could be confusing on models with both Flaps and Brakes.
+However, this could be confusing on airplanes with both Flaps and Brakes.

-Operate the Transmitter sticks, pots and switches, and verify the result immediately on the screen:
+Operate the Remote Controller sticks, pots and switches, and verify the result immediately on the screen:

-The Mode of your Transmitter is automatically identified by the Calibration Assistant
+The Mode of your Remote Controller is automatically identified by the Calibration Assistant

-The Transmitter Mode number determines the function of each transmitter stick (aileron, elevator, etc.)
+The Remote Controller Mode number determines the function of each stick (roll, pitch and yaw)

 |Mode||Left Stick||Right Stick|